ibdao/ian-reaction-game/README.md

 To load this project on your own machine please clone the repository to your directory.
 Next, open the index.html file and enjoy.

+this project was inspired by FPS shooters and Formula 1.